kylemcdonald/ethereum-nft-activity/readme.md

 2. The total power used during that day, estimated by [Digiconomist](https://digiconomist.net/ethereum-energy-consumption/).
 3. The total gas used during that day, measured by [Etherscan](https://etherscan.io/chart/gasused?output=csv).

 The total kgCO2 for a platform is equal to the sum of the gas used for each transaction times the kgCO2/gas on that day.
-Finally, we add 20% to handle "network inefficiencies and unnaccounted for mining pools" [as described by Offsetra](https://www.notion.so/Carbon-FYI-Methodology-51e2d8c41d1c4963970a143b8629f5f9).
+Finally, we add 20% to handle "network inefficiencies and unnaccounted for mining pools" [as originally described by Offsetra](https://www.notion.so/Carbon-FYI-Methodology-51e2d8c41d1c4963970a143b8629f5f9).
 Offsetra has since removed this 20% from their method.

 ## Sources